Who is Hearts Aflame for?

 We know that hundreds of dollars is a big ask and it’s not easy for everyone to gather the registration fee, but rest assured that as a team we do everything we can to keep the costs down.
 We encourage you to reach out to your local parish if you need financial support.

-Split over the ten days, the fee is a bit under $60 per day.
-That $60 covers your food, accommodation and a small amount goes towards other expenses (like lanyard and booklet).
+Split over the ten days, the fee is approximately $65 per day.
+That $65 covers your food, accommodation and a small amount goes towards other expenses (like lanyard and booklet).
 The majority of costs – such as flights and accommodation for our world-class lecturers, or purchase and maintenance of tech gear – is covered by additional fundraising.